digital-asset/daml/docs/source/ops/connect/helm.rst

 ----------------------------------

-The Helm chart relies on the production-ready Docker images for individual components that are part of the Entreprise Edition.
+The Helm chart relies on the production-ready Docker images for individual components that are part of the Enterprise Edition.
 Specifically, it expects a Kubernetes secret given as the ``imagePullSecret`` argument with the relevant Docker credentials in it.